NMBU-Data-Science/RENT/docs/baseclass.rst

 RENT base functions
 ==============================

-Methods and functions presented, are applicable for both classes, RENT-Classification and RENT-Regression.
+RENT base is an abstract class and contains the constructor of RENT.
+Furthermore, the class comprises methods and functions that are applicable for both classes, RENT-Classification and RENT-Regression.

 .. autoclass:: RENT.RENT.RENT_Base
    :members: